 Preparing your trench

 The standard sizes for the trenches used range between 300mm and 600mm outside diameter, but on certain occasions there may be a need for larger trenches.
-The regulations in line with the excavation of land, must be followed when digging your trench.
-Along with the trench there must be an appropriate pipe bed where the pipe will be placed evenly.
+The regulations in line with the excavation of land must be followed when digging your trench.
+Along with the trench there must be an appropriate pipe bed which would usually be single (10mm or 20mm).
+Usually at least 150mm of shingle would be used for the bed and side fill.
+Soft spots in the bed should be removed and any large pieces of stone should be removed from the trench.
+The bed should not contain any voids underneath the pipe.
+It is wise not to excavate the trench too long before actually installing the pipework and recovering it. health and safety regulations should always be followed when digging a trench.

 After these steps have been completed its time for the backfilling.
 For this process pebbles/shingles, no larger than 50mm, must be compacted after a cover depth of 300mm is achieved.
+This is to top damage being caused to the pipe during compaction.
 Once this has been achieved the trench can be covered with a material suitable for your project.

 What’s the difference between twin wall drainage and land drainage?

 On the other hand, land drainage has the ability to bend and is lightweight, meaning that it can be manoeuvred far easier than twin wall pipes.
-It is also single walled HDPE, which comes in both unperforated and perforated.
-However, unlike drain twinwall pipe, land drain is mostly used for sports fields and agricultural land.
+It is a single walled HDPE, which comes as both unperforated and perforated.
+However, unlike twinwall drain pipe, land drain is mostly used for sports fields and agricultural land.

-These are the key differences between the two types of pipes, both can be purchased at EasyMerchant.co.uk.
-If you still have questions regarding twinwall drainage pipe, feel free to ring us and we will be happy to help.
+These are the key differences between the two types of pipes, both can be purchased at EasyMerchant.
+If you still have questions regarding plastic drainage pipe, feel free to ring us and we will be happy to help.